 I love historic small towns but above all I love towns that have a district personality and Eureka Springs fits the the bill on both counts.
-Nestled in the Ozark mountains in Northwest Arkansas this cheerful mountain town brings history and art together and invites visitors with it’s a relaxed atmosphere and quirky personality.
+Nestled in the Ozark mountains in Northwest Arkansas and just a couple of hours from Bentonville this cheerful mountain town brings history and art together and invites visitors with it’s a relaxed atmosphere and quirky personality.
 Victorian homes painted in bright pastel colors give it a laid back and fun vibe and many buildings are perched on rocky walls all with the beautiful Ozark mountains as a back drop.

 I travel to Northwest Arkansas for business regularly and on this occasion I decided to take an extra day to get to know the area better.
 I did some researched and I was intrigued with Eureka Springs and just minutes after arriving at the Northwest Arkansas airport I was driving through winding mountain roads towards Eureka Springs.